datamade/data-making-guidelines/README.md

 - List recipes in rough order of processing steps
 - Have 'all' and 'clean' targets
 - Variables go at the top of the file, followed by 'all' and 'clean' targets
+- Prefer implicit patterns over explicit recipes.
+Encourages DRY and files created by implicit patterns will automatically be cleaned up.

 ### Variables
 Variables are names defined in a makefile to refer to files, directories, targets, or just about anything that you can represent with text.